-Given all that, now could be a great time to give up using paper napkins and paper towels to make the switch to more eco-friendly options can seem like an impossible task.
-You might wonder how you’ll ever manage without them.
+Given all that, now could be a great time to give up using paper napkins and paper towels to switch to more eco-friendly options.
+But you might wonder how you’ll ever manage without them.
 How will your family react?
 Can we really do this?
 Is it weird?

 In this post I’ll share how to stop using paper towels and paper napkins in 6 easy steps – that your family can totally handle it!

 Keep in mind some of these steps overlap or may take place in a different order.
 It doesn’t really matter but I think they are all important.

 If you’re like me you may be the purchaser of all things household – including paper products.
 You hold the key to your family’s access to paper towels, paper napkins and toilet paper to name a few.

 You’ve decided that you’d like your home to stop using paper towels and paper napkins (you’ll let them keep their tp, for now!)
 In an effort to do your part to live a little greener.

 Now that you’ve made the decision, you’ve got to stick with it.
 I’m not saying there won’t be exceptions here and there (even I have a secret roll of paper towels for those special circumstances!) but in general, your household habit is now no paper towels or paper napkins.

 If you’re passing the time at home, cleaning out closet, drawers, and garages you don’t have to toss it all into the trash.
 Learn how to get rid of it all in eco-friendly ways!